 Our Residents At A Glance

-The Big Purple Barn," provides a permanent home to 14 equine residents.
+The Big Purple Barn at Hidden Haven Farm provides a permanent home to 14 equine residents.
 The majority of our horses are here because their adoption potential was limited due to behavioral or ongoing medical issues.
 We have taken the time to rehabilitate each horse and provide for their unique needs.
 Just because an animal requires some additional time and attention doesn't mean they are any less valuable than their healthier counterparts.
 Many horses wind up in a rescue because of issues their owners are not prepared to address.
 Sometimes a horse lives such a long time that the children they were once the loyal companions of grow up and leave them behind.
 Then there are the horses who are seized by humane control officers due to extreme neglect and/or abuse and there are even stray horses.
+We also have begun taking in at risk horses and ponies from slaughter auction sales barns in the PA/NJ area.
 It is our intention that none of our horses ever experience a life of despair ever again.
 We want to help other horses find their forever homes and teach the next generation to care for the animals in a more compassionate way so they don't wind up in shelters.
+We also strive to be a voice for horses and ponies in Maryland and surronding areas by networking with other rescues/sanctuaries and bringing the concerns of our horses to the Maryland Horse Industry Board and the Maryland Horse Council.
 It is important to expose our youth to the joys of animals.
 Did you know that children who commit violence against animals often grow up to commit violence against other humans?
 By teaching our youth compassion and respect, we will build a better future for us all, humans and animals alike.

 5 Mares 9 Geldings TOTAL : 14 1 SUPER Senior (age 29) 2 Retirees 5 Ponies 7 Horses